actionless/pikaur/README.md

 checkupdates ; pikaur -Qua 2>/dev/null
 ```

-##### Pikaur slow when running it as root user (or via sudo)

-If you find the command takes a long time to initialize, make sure to periodically clear your cache: `pikaur -Scc`.
-Root pikaur is using SystemD Dynamic Users to isolate build process from the root, and it takes some time to change the owner of build cache to dynamic temporary user.

 ##### How to migrate from Yay?

 This will migrate the cache of what AUR packages have been installed, so you can still see a Git diff for the next update of each package: